 Look at the following two examples.
 The average movement was 67 pips per day at this time, so a scale (y-axis) of 70 pips is recommended.

-Upon logging in, this is what my platform showed me.
-Without close inspection of the y-axis, it actually looks there is quite a bit of movement!
+Upon logging in, this is what my charting platform showed me.
+Without close inspection of the y-axis, it actually looks like there’s quite a bit of movement!
 Some nice trending moves!

 If someone wasn’t paying attention, they could be lured into a trade, thinking there is lots of movement.